 I’m originally from Minnesota.
 When I was like 8 or 9 I signed up for a 5k race with my Dad and I beat him :).
 I was pretty active in many other sports including wrestling, hockey, and soccer, but I eventually just gravitated toward running.
 I was always more of a track person, probably because I was too busy goofing off during the summer to get in shape for XC.
 Our high school coach (who continues to be one of my life heroes) eventually talked me into really committing to running during junior high.

 Despite missing the accent, as you mentioned, you grew up in Minnesota, What was that like?
 Endless pond hockey and Canadians?
 How would you rate mid-western living against your current lifestyle here in Philly?

 Minnesota is literally the land of lakes.
 There are beautiful freshwater lakes everywhere.
 Most of my summers (in a small town of like 8k people) were spent around/in/on the water.
 There is no better place to be in August than on a lake in MN.
-On the flip side of that, i do NOT miss the -10 degree pre-season winter runs.
-I think the coldest I ran in was about -18 degrees or so.
+On the flip side of that, I do NOT miss the -10-degree pre-season winter runs.
+I think the coldest I ran was about -18 degrees or so.
 Not fun.
 In college I ran for the U of MN and we spent some winter training running through the snow at the golf courses.
 Great idea right?
-Why not do a hill workout, but also run through knee high snow.
+Why not do a hill workout, but also run through knee-high snow.